 What is a Pre-Authorized Contribution (PAC) plan?

-With a PAC, a pre-arranged amount (determined by you) is withdrawn from your chequing account on a regular timeframe, such as weekly, biweekly, semi-monthly and monthly, then deposited directly into your investment account.
+With a PAC, a pre-arranged amount is automatically withdrawn from your chequing account on a regular timeframe, such as weekly, biweekly, semi-monthly or monthly, then deposited directly into your investment account.
 You decide how much and how often to save, and can start with as little as $25 a month.

 Why use a PAC?

 Market fluctuations make it difficult for most investors (and even many professional investment managers) to determine precisely when to capitalize on an investment.
 However, with a PAC, you can benefit from a useful investment technique called “dollar cost averaging”.

 Dollar cost averaging means you’ll be investing a fixed-dollar amount at regularly-scheduled intervals, while also taking into account market fluctuations.
 When the unit price is high, your fixed investment will buy fewer mutual fund units.
 When the price drops, it will, in turn, buy more units.
 In doing so, your average unit cost will be lower, and you’ll be eliminating the risk of investing in the market at the wrong time.
 Plus, the longer you choose to take advantage of dollar cost averaging – such as a period of 5-10 years for example – the more lucrative it will prove to be.